meghapsimatrix/wildmeta/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Primary studies in education and social sciences often contain multiple effect sizes (Hedges, Tipton & Johnson, 2010).
+Typical methods to conduct meta-analysis—-pooling effect sizes or analyzing moderating effects with meta-regression—-work under the assumption that the effect size estimates are independent.
+However, primary studies often report multiple estimates of effect sizes.
 Presence of multiple effect sizes leads to dependence as the estimates within each study are likely correlated (e.g., because the same participants provide multiple outcome scores).
 The increasingly popular method to handle such dependence, robust variance estimation (RVE), results in inflated Type 1 error rate when the number of studies is small (Hedges, Tipton & Johnson, 2010; Tipton, 2015).

-Tipton (2015) and Tipton and Pustejovsky (2015) recommended a small sample correction, the HTZ test (CR2 correction with Satterthwaite degrees of freedom).
-The HTZ test has been shown to control Type 1 error rate adequately even when the number of studies is small (Tipton, 2015;
-Tipton & Pustejovsky, 2015).
-Through simulations that I ran for my dissertation, I showed the the HTZ test can be conservative.
-I examined another method, cluster wild bootstrapping (CWB), that has been studied in the econometrics literature but not in the meta-analytic context.
-The results of my dissertation simulations showed that CWB adequately controls for Type 1 error rate and has more power than the HTZ test.
+Tipton (2015) and Tipton and Pustejovsky (2015) examined several small sample correction methods.
+Tipton (2015) recommended CR2 type correction for RVE as well as the use of Satterthwaite degrees of freedom for single coefficient tests.
+Tipton and Pustejovsky (2015) examined corrections for multiple-contrast hypothesis tests.
+Tipton and Pustejovsky (2015) found that the HTZ test, which is an extension of the CR2 correction method with the Satterthwaite degrees of freedom, controlled Type 1 error rate adequately even when the number of studies was small.
+However, Joshi, Pustejovsky and Beretvas (2021) showed, through simulations, that the HTZ test can be conservative.
+We examined another method, cluster wild bootstrapping (CWB), that has been studied in the econometrics literature but not in the meta-analytic context.
+The results of the simulations from Joshi, Pustejovsky and Beretvas (2021) showed that CWB adequately controlled for Type 1 error rate and had more power than the HTZ test especially for multiple-contrast hypothesis tests.

 The goal of this package is to provide applied meta-analytic researchers a function with which they can conduct single coefficient tests or